Thomas B. Chesney

 Mike S. Ashford

 Mike is a financial analyst and business development professional supporting service delivery and revenue growth in energy and infrastructure for small and large companies alike.
 He has particular expertise in project finance and project development in the clean energy, sustainable water, and greenhouse gas accounting sectors.
 Mike has held fiduciary responsibilities for state-regulated funds of over $5 million, as well as a $4 million commodity-based loan leveraging the finances of a publicly-traded company.
 He has led feasibility study, financial analysis and negotiations for multi-million dollar investments in clean-tech and clean-energy projects, including monetization of environmental credits generated by commercial projects.
 For a successful clean-tech start up, Mike managed overall operations and helped raise $1 million in venture and partnership funds, as well as served on the Board of Directors.

-Linda is a Senior Associate in the Energy Services Division of Cadmus, an employee-owned technical and strategic consultancy delivering solutions that transform markets, create social and economic value, and improve people’s lives.
-Her experience includes a variety of roles in the energy industry and as a management consultant working with Fortune 500 firms.
-In the energy industry, she launched the Clean Technology and Renewable Energy program for the Boulder Innovation Center (now Innovation Center of the Rockies), designed and evaluated energy efficiency programs, and helped develop innovative marketing programs.
+Linda brings over 30 years of experience in the energy industry and as a management consultant working with Fortune 500 firms.
+She currently manages projects transforming properties and products through reclaiming, re-inventing and revitalization with O Ventures, a company she founded in 2011.
+In the energy industry she has designed and evaluated energy efficiency programs for electric utilities and non-profit organizations, and launched the Clean Technology and Renewable Energy program for the Boulder Innovation Center (now Innovation Center of the Rockies).
 As a management consultant for over 12 years, she helped global companies develop new strategies, improve processes and performance, identify sustainable business practices and transform to more effective organizations.
 She holds a M.S. in Industrial and Management Systems Engineering from Arizona State University and lives in Boulder.